Abdullah Azzam Brigades: The Persian Gulf

 There are also other operations claimed by the Brigades, but strong doubts whether they were actually involved.
 For example, on 3 August 2010, a man claimed to be a spokesman of the brigade made a video statement that the Brigades were involved in the attack on the Japanese oil tanker M. Star in the Strait of Hormuz in July 2010.
-But many analysts are skeptical about the claim that it was the Abdullah Azzam Brigades.
-A BBC correspondent asserted that the perpetrators were using the name as a "name of convenience"."
+But many analysts were skeptical about the claim that it was the Abdullah Azzam Brigades.
+A BBC correspondent asserted that the perpetrators were using the name as a "name of convenience".

 Syria

 The group denied all involvement in the 23 December 2011 suicide attack in the Syrian capital that killed 40 people.
 The terror group accused the Syrian government of attempting to deflect attention from its brutal crackdown on protesters that has killed more than 5,000 people.
 In a statement released on jihadist websites on 27 December 2011, the Abdullah Azzam Brigades denied responsibility for the suicide attacks.

 In a statement issued by the group's emir, Majid bin Muhammad al-Majid, in June 2012, the group acknowledged its fight against the forces of President Bashar al Assad in the Syrian Civil War.
 Majid recommended that the rebels avoid use of car bombs and bomb belts inside cities for fear of harming and alienating Syrian civilians.
 This advice is in contrast to the actions of another Salafist Jihadist group active in the Syrian Civil War, the Al-Nusra Front.